Xiphiar/richie-rich-vuejs-box/app/tutorial/guide.md

 When a user wishes to make a permit query, they send this permit along with the query message.
 The contract verifies the signature against the message and public key of the signer.
 If it is valid, it proceeds with the private query by executing the query message.

-If you want to understand more on how all these work, we have an in-depth discussion in our viewing key and permit pathway.
+If you want to understand how all these work in more detail, we have an in-depth discussion in our [viewing keys and permit pathway](https://scrt.university/pathways/33/implementing-viewing-keys-and-permits).

 Now, let's implement query permits.

 ### Exercise: define permit query messages

 At this point, the only query messages the contract accepts are the two viewing key queries.
-So, let's define the permit query messages that our contract can accept.
+Let's now define the permit query messages that our contract can accept.

 Add a new variant to the QueryMsg enum called `WithPermit`.
 It should accept two fields: `permit` and `query`.